Anon-Planet/thgtoa/guide.md

 -   **DO NOT EVER USE A MICROSOFT ACCOUNT TO LOG IN: If you are, you should be re-installing this Windows Machine without connecting to a network and use a local account instead.**

--   Do these steps from a different computer to not connect Windows 10/11 to the internet before those settings are applied.
+-   Do these steps from a different computer.
+Do not connect Windows 10/11 to the internet before those settings are applied.
 You can download and copy those to the USB key (for transfer onto a Windows 10/11 fresh installation) or if it is a VM, you can transfer them to the VM within Virtualbox (VM Settings > General > Advanced > Drag n Drop > Enable Host to Guest).

 -   (For more advanced users) Download and install W10Privacy from <https://www.w10privacy.de/english-home/> <sup>[[Archive.org]](https://web.archive.org/web/https://www.w10privacy.de/english-home/)</sup>